pscott-au/mojolicious-xero-public-app-demo/README.md

 I am currently expanding this in sync with the latest development version 1.2 of [WebService::Xero](https://github.com/pscott-au/CCP-Xero).
 The development version is being refactored to include classes that describe Xero components and encapsulate the data in more detail than a simple struct or json object.
+In order to run in a production environment with hypnotoad, an approach to interprocess communication is required because the current approach of using a global variable to contain all the socket connections will not be shared across multi-processes.
+See [Issue#1](https://github.com/pscott-au/mojolicious-xero-public-app-demo/issues/1) for more details.

 ## TO DO